Releasing Time to Care

 In total, 68 RT2C teams and 3 TPOT teams have now been trained across 35 sites and 10 organizations throughout the province.
 In addition, 43 facilitators (“faculty” members) support the teams with learning and implementation.

 Topic Status: Active

 In 2017, we completed a five-year evaluation of RT2C’s impacts in BC from 2012-2017.
 Promisingly, it revealed improvements in all four areas of program focus: patient experience, efficiency of care, safety and reliability of care, and staff well-being.

 The evaluation endeavored to answer the following questions:

 - Is RT2C improving quality in BC’s health care system?

 - What are the key factors for success with the program?

-- Does RT2C contribute to improving workplace culture for participating teams?
+- Does RT2C contribute to improving workplace culture?

-- How effective is this program in supporting improvement in the four core areas of focus?
+- How effective did RT2C support improvement in its core areas of focus?

-- What impacts are we seeing on direct patient care as a result of the program?
+- What impacts are we seeing on direct patient care?